 The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; or acts of God.
-The District purchases commercial insurance to cover these risks, including general and auto liability, property damage, and public official's liability.
-The District had the following insurance coverage during the year: commercial property - \$1,000,000,000; general liability - \$1,000,000; and educators' liability \$1,000,000.
+The District purchases commercial insurance to cover these risks, including general and auto liability, property damage, and public officials' liability.
 Settled claims resulting from these risks have not exceeded the commercial insurance coverage in any of the past three fiscal years.
+The District has been involved in a lawsuit during the year but no formal settlement has occurred at this point.